Schoop hits 2 HRs, drives in 4 as Twins beat White Sox 8-2

 Minnesota then took advantage of a Chicago miscue to score three runs in the second.
 Eddie Rosario led off with a popup to shallow center.
 Shortstop Tim Anderson called off center fielder Leury Garcia, but let the ball glance off his glove for a gift single.

 One out later, C.J.
 Cron appeared to hit a two-run shot, but Garcia raced back to the wall, jumped and reached over the fence to bring back a potential homer.
 That would have been the third out if not for Anderson’s mistake.
-The Twins took advantage of the extra out.
+The Twins took advantage.
 Ehire Adrianza singled and Schoop followed with a long three-run shot to left.

+“You’ve got to play clean baseball, and if you’re going against a club that has the ability to string together a lot of different things in terms of generating runs, you can’t let them in,” White Sox manager Rick Renteria said.
+“This is not indicative of the way we’ve been playing all year.”

 Minnesota stretched the lead to 5-1 in the third.
 Rosario drove in the first run with a fielder’s choice groundout and Sanó followed with a sharp grounder that Anderson booted for an error as another run scored.